MichielStock/STMOZOO/README.md

 Both algorithms are meant to solve nonlinear least square problems.
 In the notebook we build the algorithms from the ground up trying to get a more intuitive look at them.

-After the theory, the algorithms are implemented and compared, together with gradient descent, on a lowly complex nonlinear function.
+After the theory, the algorithms are implemented and compared on a lowly complex nonlinear function.

 [![Build Status](https://travis-ci.org/MichielStock/STMOZOO.svg?branch=master)](https://travis-ci.org/MichielStock/STMOZOO)[![Coverage Status](https://coveralls.io/repos/github/MichielStock/STMOZOO/badge.svg?branch=master)](https://coveralls.io/github/MichielStock/STMOZOO?branch=master)